Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client-Broker Authenticated Connection with Publish in Callback.rst

    choose messages of which topics they want to receive.

 This example shows how to connect Ameba to MQTT-Broker with authentication.
-Then, send messages as publisher and receive messages from MQTT-Broker as subscriber.
+Then send messages as publisher and receive messages from MQTT-Broker as subscriber.

 **MQTT_Publish_In_Callback example**